chtrembl/azure-cloud/petstore/05-create-an-azure-k8s-cluster/README.md

 13. You can view the application logs from the Spring Boot running container via the Azure Portal.
 If you head to the Azure Portal > Kubernetes Services and select the petstore-akscluster, there will be an Insights link.
 Select the Containers tab followed by the running container "petstoreservice" from the table below (we only have 1).
 You can the select "View container logs" which will show standard out from the Spring Boot petstoreservice container.

-Navigate to the PetStoreService Pod Container within your AKS Cluster
+Navigate to the petstoreservice Deployment within your AKS Cluster

 You should see something similar to the below image: